Skip to main content

 • life-threatening complications such as shock and hepatomegaly, which can occur if the condition is left untreated.

-The progression and severity of hypoplastic left heart syndrome depends on whether the ductus arteriosus remains patent or not.
+The progression and severity of hypoplastic left heart syndrome depends on whether the ductus arteriosus remains patent.
 The ductus arteriosus allows blood to pass from the right ventricle to the aorta, bypassing the left side of the heart.
 It normally closes soon after birth, but initial treatment in babies with hypoplastic left heart syndrome involves keeping it open until corrective surgical measures can be completed.

-While in most children with hypoplastic left heart syndrome the cause is not known, there are some cases that are known to be caused by changes in the GJA1 gene, which lies at Ch6q22, or the NKX2-5 gene, which lies at Ch5q35.1.
+While in most children with hypoplastic left heart syndrome the cause is not known, there are some cases with genomic findings noted in research settings – for example, variants in NOTCH1 and MYH6.

 Inheritance and genomic counselling